tunguyenthaison/website/src/research.md

 title: Research
 ---

 I am interested in Partial Differential Equations.
 In particular, I am working on problems related to Hamilton-Jacobi equation.
-I am recently interested in applied probability, statistics, and machine learning, especially the mathematical foundations to data analysis and machine learning algorithms.
+I am recently interested in applied probability, statistics, and machine learning, especially the mathematical foundations to data analysis and machine learning.

 ## Preprints and Publications

 * (with Yuxi Han)
-Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations, To appear in Applied Mathematics & Optimization.
+Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations, *to appear in Applied Mathematics & Optimization*.

-* Vanishing discount problems for Hamilton--Jacobi equations on changing domains, Journal of Differential Equations
+* Vanishing discount problems for Hamilton--Jacobi equations on changing domains, *Journal of Differential Equations*.

-* (with Yeoneung Kim and Hung V. Tran) State-constraint static Hamilton-Jacobi equations in nested domains, SIAM journal on Mathematical Analysis
+* (with Yeoneung Kim and Hung V. Tran) State-constraint static Hamilton-Jacobi equations in nested domains, *SIAM journal on Mathematical Analysis*.

-* Rate of convergence for periodic homogenization of convex Hamilton-Jacobi equations in one dimension, Asymptotic Analysis.
+* Rate of convergence for periodic homogenization of convex Hamilton-Jacobi equations in one dimension, *Asymptotic Analysis*.

 ## Talks and Presentations